mhallin79/lillen/insurance/index.md

 ![market-value](market-value-tier.png)

 ## Excess
-Excess is **$1,000 per incident** for owner personal use.
-At time of writing, Camplify does not offer and excess reduction for owners personal use.
+Excess is **$1,000 per incident** for the owner personal use any Additional Driver.
+At time of writing, Camplify does not offer any excess reduction for owners personal use.

 > If Your Vehicle is covered for personal use Vehicle and there is Damage and Loss while Your Vehicle is deemed to be in Your possession, Your